 Measuring Your Child at Home

-Follow these instructions to properly measure you child:
+Follow these instructions to properly measure your child:

 Get a hard book and a pencil